 - Through contact with the blood of an infected person

 - Through IV drug use

-- To a baby during birth, if the mother has the infection
+- To a baby during birth by a mother who has the infection

 The hepatitis C virus is not spread through food or water.

-- Receiving blood clotting products before 1987 (current testing process prevents this today)
+- Receiving blood clotting products before 1987 (current testing prevents this today)

 - Receiving an HCV-infected organ transplant